Skip to search results

 Chart 6B

-The gap survives every size control.
-It survives credit controls too — collateral presence shifts the rate by two points but shifts the spread by 201 basis points.
-Pool investors treat the SBA guarantee as covering collateral-shortfall risk.
-They bid on coupon.
-A Prime+3.00% variable 7(a) is simply a more valuable cash-flow stream than an identical Prime+1.50%.
-It commands a higher premium.
-Sell-channel lenders book that premium at closing.
-Hold-channel lenders monetize the coupon.
-Both talk to the same borrower.
+The gap persists across size bands and across credit controls — collateral presence shifts the rate by two points but shifts the spread by 201 basis points, a much larger effect.
+INTERPRETATION: pool investors treat the SBA guaranty as covering collateral-shortfall risk and bid on coupon, so a Prime+3.00% variable 7(a) is a more valuable cash-flow stream than an identical Prime+1.50% and commands a higher premium.
+Sold-channel lenders book that premium at closing; held-channel lenders earn net interest on the coupon over the loan’s life.
+The borrower signs one term sheet either way.

 Size bandn soldn heldSold vs held spreadSoldHeldGap (bps)